 Is Xanthan Gum Keto?

-As we have already learned, sugar is an essential ingredient to make xanthan gum.
+As we have already learned, sugar is essential in making xanthan gum.
 Ultimately, bacteria ferment sugar in the process.

 So is xanthan gum not suitable for a ketogenic diet?
 Not necessarily.